 Sarah Bouchard is a professional artist, writer and curator.
-She is currently the Artistic Director and Artist-in-Residence at the Masonic Temple, in downtown Portland, Maine.
-Bouchard has an MFA in Sculpture and Installation from the Maine College of Art, a BA in Writing from The Johns Hopkins University, and a BA in Studio Art from the University of Maine at Farmington.
-She has extensive experience in non-profit management, curation, collection development, and arts administration.
-She has worked closely with the Carlo Pittore collection for the past seven years, placing Pittore’s work in dozens of institutional and private collections.
+She is Director and Curator of the Corey Daniels Gallery in Wells, Maine.
+She has an MFA in Sculpture and Installation from the Maine College of Art, a BA in Writing from The Johns Hopkins University, and a BA in Studio Art from the University of Maine at Farmington.
+She has exhibited her work throughout the United States and curated exhibitions from Portland, OR to Portland, ME.
+Bouchard has extensive experience in non-profit management, curation, collection development, and arts administration.
+She has worked closely with the Carlo Pittore collection for the past twelve years, placing Pittore’s work in dozens of institutional and private collections.
 Bouchard is a passionate advocate for artists’ rights.

-mp Warming is an IAM Co-Founder and international artist who consults the board of directors from Berlin, Germany.
+mp Warming is an IAM Co-Founder and international artist who is based in Berlin, Germany.
 Warming's projects communicate forward-thinking ideas within fine art for renowned architectural spaces.
-The American Museum of Natural History, Harvard Museum of Comparative Zoology, Yale Peabody Museum of Natural History, and the US Department of Fish and Game have collaborated on her projects.
+The American Museum of Natural History, Harvard Museum of Comparative Zoology, Yale Peabody Museum of Natural History, and the US Department of Fish and Game have contributed to her projects.
 Warming's art has been in exhibition at the 2009 Venice Biennale détournement and is in permanent collections at the Nabokov Museum in St. Petersburg and Foster + Partners’ Library at the Freie Universität Berlin.
 Currently she is working with scientists at Naturkundemuseum in Berlin.

 David Tobis, Ph.D. has been a friend of Carlo Pittore since they were in middle school together.
 David was the first chairman of the Carlo Pittore Foundation.